Chronic Obstructive Lung Disease or COPD is permanent damage to your lungs causing emphysema.

 Do you often feel breathless during normal activities?

 It is important to have a test called Spirometry to diagnose the disease.
-Spirometry can be done in our office or at Orillia Soldiers Memorial.
+Spirometry can be done at Orillia Soldiers Memorial.
 There is an instruction sheet explained to you at the time of booking the procedure.

 You will have to blow at least 6 times in to the sprirometer before and after an inhaler is given.
 You may find it tiring and it makes you cough.
 Come prepared to make the effort to breath as long and hard as you can for the testing.